-AGE AND SEX DIFFERENCES
+SOCIAL CONNECTEDNESS

-Older Māori are considerably more likely than younger Māori to be able to converse about everyday things in Māori.
-In the 2001 Census, more than half of Māori aged 65 and over (54 percent) reported having conversational fluency in the Māori language, compared with less than one-quarter (22 percent) of Māori under 40.

-Sex differences in the proportion of Māori language speakers were also apparent.
-From age 40 years onwards, males were more likely than females to be Māori language speakers, while at younger ages (below 20 years) a higher proportion of females than males could speak Māori.
+AGE DIFFERENCES Older Māori are considerably more likely than younger Māori to be able to converse about everyday things in Māori.
+In the 2001 Census, more than half of Māori aged 65 years and over (54 percent) reported having conversational fluency in the Māori language, compared with less than one-quarter (22 percent) of Māori aged under 40 years.
+SEX DIFFERENCES Sex differences in the proportion of Māori language speakers among Māori were also apparent.
+From age 40 years onwards, males were more likely than females to speak Māori, while for those younger than 20 years a higher proportion of females than males could speak Māori.
 Among non-Māori, the proportion of Māori language speakers was higher in the younger ages.
 Females were also more likely to be Māori language speakers than males.

-ETHNIC DIFFERENCES

-The 2001 Census showed that 4.5 percent of the total population could hold a conversation in Māori.
-After Māori, Pacific peoples had the highest proportion who could speak Māori (5.8 percent), followed by Europeans (1.7 percent) and Asians (0.8 percent).75

-REGIONAL DIFFERENCES

-Māori who live in areas with a high proportion of Māori residents are the most likely to be Māori language speakers.
-Regions with the highest proportion of people with conversational Māori skills were Gisborne (35 percent), Bay of Plenty (32 percent), Northland (30 percent), Waikato (28 percent) and Hawke's Bay (27 percent).
+ETHNIC DIFFERENCES The 2001 Census showed that 4.5 percent of the total population could hold a conversation in Māori.
+After Māori, Pacific peoples had the highest proportion who could speak Māori (5.8 percent), followed by Europeans (1.7 percent) and Asians (0.8 percent).
+77 REGIONAL DIFFERENCES Māori who live in areas with a high proportion of Māori residents are the most likely to be Māori language speakers.
+The regions with the highest proportion of people with conversational Māori skills were Gisborne (35 percent), the Bay of Plenty (32 percent), Northland (30 percent), Waikato (28 percent) and Hawke's Bay (27 percent).